Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 ### Surveys - Literature information

+__Tags__: survey, allocation
-Swapnil M Parikh
+> [13] Swapnil M Parikh
-A Survey on Cloud Computing Resource Allocation Techniques 2013 - Nirma University International Conference on Engineering
+> A Survey on Cloud Computing Resource Allocation Techniques
+> 2013 - Nirma University International Conference on Engineering

 This publication gathers recent papers on resource allocation in the scope of cloud computing.
 It introduces to some other approaches such as "game-theoretic method for fair